Antonio Giuseppe Lauro,

 Lauro has written, such as co-author, numerous publications (books, guides, catalogs, etc.) on the extra virgin olive oil sector.

-Lauro, invited speaker in most important olive oil conferences in many venues, has conducted olive oil seminars and tasting sessions in many countries around the world, including Italy and other EU members (Greece, Spain), Argentina, Israel, Japan, South Africa, Turkey, USA.
-He is instructor in the International Olive Oil School for "Olive Oil Sommelier" (Olive Oil Times Education Lab New York) and instructor in a Blending courses (Italy, Greece, Israel, South America).
+Lauro, invited speaker in most important olive oil conferences in many venues, has conducted olive oil seminars and tasting sessions in many countries around the world, including Italy and other EU members (Greece, Spain), Argentina, Azerbaijan, Israel, Japan, South Africa, Turkey, USA.
+He is instructor in the International Olive Oil School for "Olive Oil Sommelier" in New York and California (Olive Oil Times Education Lab New York & International Culinary Center) and instructor in a Sensory Assessment of EVOOs and Blending courses (Italy, Greece, Israel, South America).

-Antonio Giuseppe is President and Panel Leader of the International jury for Domina International Olive Oil Contest Palermo-Italy (D-IOOC) since the first edition (2016) and founder of Regional panel Prim’Olio, recognized – from 2012 - by the Agricultural Ministry of Italy.
-He is also Panel Leader of the International jury for TerraOlivo Jerusalem (Israel) Mediterranean International Olive Oil Competition since the first edition (2010 – present) and Panel Leader of the International jury for OLIVINUS Mendoza (Argentina) International Olive Oil Competition (2013 - present), one of the Panel Leaders of 2013 OLIVE JAPAN Tokyo and Judge in 2014/2016 OLIVE JAPAN, and is Panel Leader of 2014 NYIOOC - New York International Olive Oil Competition and judge in 2015/2016 NYIOOC, Judge in Athena IOOC (2016).
-Also, was panel leader of COOC (Cretian Olive Oil Competition 2016), SA Olive Award (South Africa O.O.
+Antonio Giuseppe is President and Panel Leader of the International jury for D IOOC Best International Olive Oil Contest - Italy (BEST-IOOC) since the first edition (2016) and founder of Regional panel Prim’Olio, recognized – from 2012 - by the Agricultural Ministry of Italy.
+He is also Panel Leader of the International jury for TerraOlivo Jerusalem (Israel) Mediterranean International Olive Oil Competition since the first edition (2010 – present) and Panel Leader of the International jury for OLIVINUS Mendoza (Argentina) International Olive Oil Competition (2013 - present), one of the Panel Leaders of 2013 OLIVE JAPAN Tokyo and Judge in 2014/2016 OLIVE JAPAN, and is Panel Leader of 2014 NYIOOC - New York International Olive Oil Competition and judge in 2015/2017 NYIOOC, Judge in Athena IOOC (2016/2017).
+Also, was panel leader of COOC (Cretian Olive Oil Competition 2016/2017), SA Olive Award (South Africa O.O.
 Competition 2016) and member of the international jury of 2012 Extrascape (Italy).

 Cooperates on world ranking of Extra Virgin Olive Oil (EVOO World Ranking - www.evooworldranking.org), created to promote the best EVOO in the world.

-Dr. Lauro is member of the jury of the regional selection Concorso Nazionale Ercole Olivario, Premio BIOL International organic olive oil competition, Premio Oleum Olivarum; Premio Giulio Verga, Member of the National Jury Concorso Nazionale Ercole Olivario (2005 & 2013) and a frequent panel Leader and member of regional olive oil competitions since 1995.
+Dr. Lauro is panel leader of the national competition Sirena d'Oro di Sorrento (2017) and member of the jury of the regional selection Concorso Nazionale Ercole Olivario, Premio BIOL International organic olive oil competition, Premio Oleum Olivarum; Premio Giulio Verga, Member of the National Jury Concorso Nazionale Ercole Olivario (2005 & 2013) and a frequent panel Leader and member of regional olive oil competitions since 1995.

 The love for the olive and olive oil knows no boundaries.
 The fund will grow in numbers, especially in new distribution areas, including South America and China.
 The family of olive oil only accounts for 1.7% of global consumption of fat, with a per capita annual consumption of only 420 grams